alemart/surgescript/docs/reference/object.md

 * `childCount`: integer number.
 The number of children of this object.
 * `active`: boolean, read-write.
 Indicates whether this object is active\* or not.
 * `__name`: string.
 The name of this object (string).
 * `__children`: Array object.
-This spawns a new array containing references to the children of this object.
+Reading this spawns a new array containing references to the children of this object.
 * `__functions`: Array object.
 The functions of this object represented as a collection of strings.
 * `__timespent`: number.
 The approximate time spent in this object in the last frame (in seconds).
 * `__memspent`: number.
 The current memory consumption of this object (in bytes) - not implemented.